h-ms/comp-projects/projects/coding/documentation/front_end/github_pages.md

 4. If working locally, push the commit to the remote repository
 5. In the project's `Settings` tab, go to GitHub pages and select `master branch` in the `Source` field
 6. View the result on `https://username.github.io/projectname/`

+When creating pages for an existing project, branch `gh-pages` is used by the automatic page generator (see "GitHub Pages" in the "Settings" menu)

 ## Using Jekyll as a static site generator